mpetitjean22/nat_project/Readme.md

 ---

 ## Left Todo
-- implement the dual nat tables, one for Internal->External and one for External->Internal
 - implement mutex locks on the NAT mapping so that we do not run into any weird situations
 - implement support for IPv6!

+- remove append (or implement your own)
+- make nicer print for listing out elements in mapping